-Born in Bradford, West Yorkshire in 1895, Whitaker was the seventh of eleven children.
+Born in Bradford, West Yorkshire in 1895, Whitaker was the eight of eleven children.
 A voracious reader and prolific writer from a young age, Whitaker recalled that she would often deliberately get into trouble so she would be sent to her room where she could read in peace.
 At primary school, she was awarded scripture prizes, but her academic career was cut short at Belle Vue Girls’ Grammar School, which she hated.
 She left school at 13 and went to work for her father, who was a bookbinder.

 Whitaker was a writer from a young age but, worried that everything she was writing had been written before, she would often burn all her work.
 When World War I broke out, Whitaker had her first flush of published success: she sold verses to a Christmas card firm.
 However, it would still be some years before her writing career would begin in earnest.
 She left the family bookbinding business in 1917 when she married a textile businessman, Leonard Whitaker.
 The couple later adopted two children, Valerie and Michael.

 It was a while before Whitaker had the courage to submit the story.
-In ‘Beginnings’, an essay recalling her early writing days, Whitaker describes walking up and down Cursitor Street, where the Adelphi offices were based, daring herself to post the story to them.
+In ‘Beginnings’, an essay recalling her early writing days, Whitaker describes walking up and down Cursitor Street, where The Adelphi offices were based, daring herself to post the story to them.
 She didn’t post it and instead took the story home with her.

 Eventually, when Whitaker did submit the story, Murry wrote back – addressing Whitaker as ‘Sir’ – praising the story and offering to publish her work if the magazine was still in circulation in a couple of months’ time.
-Whitaker kept writing and her first short story was published in Outlook in July 1927, but she recalls that she hardly noticed the significance of her debut publication because she was still waiting for Adelphi to publish her work.
-A few months later, Adelphi accepted her short story ‘Unleashed’ for publication.
+Whitaker kept writing and her first short story was published in The Outlook in July 1927, but she recalls that she hardly noticed the significance of her debut publication because she was still waiting for The Adelphi to publish her work.
+A few months later, The Adelphi accepted her short story ‘Unleashed’ for publication.
 Over the next seven years, they would publish ten more.

 As well as publishing her work, Murry helped Whitaker to find a publisher for a collection of her short stories.
-In October 1929, her first collection, Frost in Winter, was published by Jonathan Cape, followed by No Luggage in 1930, Five For Silver in 1932 and Honeymoon and Other Stories in 1934.
+In October 1929, her first collection, Frost in April, was published by Jonathan Cape, followed by No Luggage in 1930, Five For Silver in 1932 and Honeymoon and Other Stories in 1934.
 Whitaker also in 1937 published, with friend Gay Taylor, The Autobiography of Ethel Firebrace, a spoof autobiography.

 Whitaker’s sales were always small and early critics were not impressed, with many addressing Whitaker as ‘he’ in their reviews.
 However, critical acclaim arrived when Arnold Bennett gave her a rave review in the Evening Standard.
 Further praise followed from Vita Sackville-West in 1929, who compared Whitaker’s work to that of Katharine Mansfield, and from V.S.
 Pritchett, who called Whitaker a ‘watchful, unwasteful and noteworthy talent’ in a review for The Spectator.